jina-ai/docs/chapters/hub/hub-builder.md

       - name: Jina Hub Image Builder
         uses: jina-ai/hub-builder@master
 ```
-On every new PR, the builder finds modifications in `manifest.yml` recursively and tries to build a Hub image from it, one by one.
-That means, when you update an image, you must change manifest.yml to trigger the build, e.g. you can simply bump version field in `manifest.yml`.
+On every new PR, the builder finds modifications in `manifest.yml` recursively and tries to build a Hub image using the latest files.
+That means, when you update an image, you must change `manifest.yml` to trigger the build, i.e. you can simply bump the version field in `manifest.yml`.
+This is done one by one for each modified Executor.

-### Hub builder action accepts following parameters:
+### Hub builder action accepts the following parameters:
 1. `push` (boolean): if push to Docker Hub and MongoDB
-2. `dockerhub_username` and `dockerhub_password`: user-name and password of docker registry
+2. `dockerhub_username` and `dockerhub_password`: username and password of Docker registry
 3. `dockerhub_registry`: URL to the registry
 4. `slack_webhook`: webhook for Slack notification
-5. `jina_version`: version of Jina for building hub image
+5. `jina_version`: version of Jina for building Hub image

-Note: the input argument jina_version is different from the version of jina for running the pod in the container.
-The later should be set in your`_jina_pod/requirements.txt`.
-The jina_version is the version of jina when building the pod image.
+Note: the input argument `jina_version` can be different from the version of Jina for running the Pod in the container.
+The latter should be set in your `_jina_pod/requirements.txt`.
+The `jina_version` is the version of jina when building the Pod image.

 ### Output of the Action
 There are two outputs you can use in the post-action: